cjbassi/config/README.md

 And in case you are unfamiliar with some of these applications:

-* devilspie
-    * provides per application transparency (used for termite)
 * highlight
     * provides syntax highlighting for files that is used by ranger to preview files